-Please note this list is not comprehensive of all of the steps you may need to take to recover from emergencies, but each question can and should be answered as part of your plan.
+Please note this list is not comprehensive of all of the steps you may need to take to mitigate emergencies, but each question can and should be answered as part of your mitigation strategy plan.

-Check out these resources for other ways to help you recover from an emergency.
+Check out these resources for other ways to stay prepared in the event of an emergency.

 The information contained in this article is intended for general information purposes only and is based on information available as of the initial date of publication.
 No representation is made that the information or references are complete or remain current.
 This article is not a substitute for review of current applicable government regulations, industry standards, or other standards specific to your business and/or activities and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the applicable standards or consult with an attorney.